tidymodels/recipes/tests/testthat/_snaps/bake.md

       bake(car_rec, mtcars, stop_at = 0)
     Condition
       Error in `bake()`:
-      ! `stop_at` must be a whole number larger than or equal to 1, not the number 0.
+      ! `stop_at` must be a step number between 1 and 1, not 0.

 ---